 • Allowing YouTube categories on a case-by-case basis or enabling a restricted mode, which counts on YouTube’s self-reported categorizations to be accurate (and many aren’t)

-With Smart Play, you don’t have to utilize any of these methods to offer safe YouTube and Vimeo access to students.
+With Smart Play, you don’t have to utilize any of these methods to offer safe YouTube access to students.

 4. You can enable Smart Play in just one click!

 Whether you license Relay for Chrome or Web Filter 3, turning on Smart Play couldn’t be faster.

 Through Web Filter, click Web Filter on the left navigation, and select General under Settings.
 Scroll down and you’ll see Lightspeed Systems Smart Play under Video Filtering; click the radio button next to it, and hit save.

 If you have Relay, select Internet Access from the left navigation and click YouTube Block List on the drop-down menu.
 Toggle the button to the right of Smart Play.

 5. You can customize video access if you choose.

 Enabling Smart Play takes about a second, but you can customize the access on a granular level, too.
 Web Filter and Relay enable you to allow and block specific channels and videos and differentiate access by user type and group.

 Want to learn more about using Smart Play?
 Register here for our webinar, “Smart Play: Making YouTube Management Easy and Safe,” at 10 AM CDT on July 27.